dotnet/docs-maui/docs/platform-integration/device/battery.md

 ## Check the battery status

-The battery status can be checked by accessing the default implementation of the `IBattery` interface.
-This implementation is available from the `Microsoft.Maui.Devices.Battery.Default` property.
-The interface defines the `BatteryInfoChanged` event which is raised when the state of the battery changed.
-Outside of this event, you can still check the state of the battery at any time by using the various properties defined by the interface.
+The battery status can be checked by accessing the `Battery.Default` property, which is the default implementation of the `IBattery` interface.
+This interface defines various properties to provide information about the state of the battery.
+The `BatteryInfoChanged` event is also available, and is raised when the state of the battery changed.

 The following example demonstrates how to use the monitor the `BatteryInfoChanged` event and report the battery status two `Label` controls: